catherinedevlin/ddl-generator/README.rst

 - Supports all SQL dialects supported by SQLAlchemy
 - Coerces data into numeric or date form if possible
 - Takes table name from file name
+- Guesses format of input data if unspecified

 Credits
 -------